retorquere/zotero-better-bibtex/CONTRIBUTING.md

 ~/bin/zotero.
 If you're on MacOS, just install the latest Zotero 5.
 If you're on Windows, please let me know how you got everything to work and I'll happily document it here, but I can't help you.

+## Getting the repo

+1. Run `git clone https://github.com/retorquere/zotero-better-bibtex.git` or `git clone git@github.com:<your username>/zotero-better-bibtex.git` if you have forked the repo so you can submit pull requests
+2. Run `git checkout z5`

 ## Ruby for the test chain

 1. Install [rvm](https://rvm.io/) and change to the BBT checkout.
 This should install ruby 2.3